Education During Covid-19

 - managing flow of people in common areas, including hallways and around lockers, to minimize crowding and allow for ease of people passing through.

 The following cleaning frequency guidelines must be adhered to when cleaning and disinfecting schools:

 - General cleaning of the premises, and cleaning and disinfecting of frequently touched surfaces, at least once in a 24-hour period and when visibly dirty.

-- If it is determined that there are close contacts within the school, public health will:
+- If it is determined that there are close contacts within the school, VCH will:

 - Notify the school administrators and request information to assist with contact tracing

 - Provide guidance on what steps should be taken

 - Recommend 14-day self-isolation if necessary

 - Provide follow-up recommendations if necessary